CaZual-T/CZT-Mega-Sync/README.md

 - Download & Run MegaCZT_Installer.
 - Open MegaCZT.
 - Click 'Setup CLI'. (wait for it to complete) (app will auto close and need relaunched to complete setup)
-        - Note that during install a powershell window will popup to install choco, DO NOT close, it will close on its own once complete.
+        - Note that during install a powershell window will popup to install choco, DO NOT close, it will close on its own once complete.</br>
   <img width="352" height="105" alt="image" src="https://github.com/user-attachments/assets/494a7774-3bcb-4c8c-9341-c5a3d4718e54" />

 - Paste a shared MEGA folder link into the MEGA Folder URL entry. (get this from whoever is hosting the folder)